jenkins-infra/docker-ldap/README.md

 # OpenLdap
-OpenLdap docker image used for Jenkins Infrastructure Project
+OpenLdap docker image used for Jenkins Infrastructure Project This project defines two docker images, one that run openldap and a second one that run a cron daemon who periodically backup the database

 ### Certificate
 This openldap container require valid SSL certificate located in /etc/openldap/ssl where each filename is one of the following variable.